-The Patrick Bakman papers is a testament of the meticulous attention to detail given by this talented director to each opera and musical production he was invited to undertake.
-The collection is replete with notes on a myriad aspects of production, including cast and technical staff contact lists, rehearsal schedules, costume and prop lists, script revisions and cuts, scene summaries or breakdowns, as well as printed reviews and programs relating to the performance.
+The collection documents the career of theater director Patrick Bakman.
+It contains notes on a myriad aspects of production, including cast and technical staff contact lists, rehearsal schedules, costume and prop lists, script revisions and cuts, scene summaries or breakdowns, as well as printed reviews and programs relating to the performance.
 In addition, there are resource files regarding opera histories, period costumes, furniture and culture, which Bakman used to research and authenticate his productions.

 The production files are complimented by a library of music scores (primarily vocal) to many of the productions directed by Bakman.
 Those that bear director's annotations are included in this collection, while the remainder have been distributed to the main stacks of the Georgetown University Library to enhance the general collection in music.
 Scores are arranged alphabetically by title with copyright or imprint dates noted when possible.